YunoHost-Apps/prosody_ynh/README.md

 Ideally all the README :) but this in particular:
 * You must ensure that your DNS configuration includes the subdomains `muc.` and `xmpp-upload.`
 * You should **not** create Yunohost subdomains `muc.` and `xmpp-upload.`
-* You must apply the workaround for this bug : https://github.com/anubister/prosody_ynh/issues/4#issuecomment-2318658501
+* (to be confirmed) You must apply the workaround for this bug : https://github.com/anubister/prosody_ynh/issues/4#issuecomment-2318658501
 * You have to deinstall Metronome app before to install this app (using the same ports).

+# Additionnal infos
+* Users connect on XMPP with their email address.
+Ensure in the Yunohost Users configuration panel they have an email address matching the domain on which you install Prosody.
+If not add an email alias.

 💬 Further discussions, support on xmpp:yunohost-xmpp@muc.chapril.org?join
 Or in the [forum](https://forum.yunohost.org/c/apps/11).